FBI wrongly searched for US senator and state senator in Section 702 spy data, court says

 The surveillance court opinion released Friday didn’t disclose the names, states or party affiliations of the people whose names were searched.
 It said the searches of the state senator and U.S. senator occurred in June 2022.
 According to the court opinion, the analyst who did the searches had information that a foreign spy service was targeting the lawmakers.
 But the Justice Department’s national security division reviewed the searches and found that they didn’t meet FBI standards, the opinion stated.

 The state judge’s Social Security number was searched that October.
-It was later determined that the analyst did not have sufficient evidence to conduct the search and did not clear the search with higher-ups, as required of politically sensitive searches, according to a senior FBI official who briefed reporters Friday on condition of anonymity under ground rules set by the agency.
+It was later determined that the analyst did not have sufficient evidence to conduct the search and did not clear the search with higher-ups as required of politically sensitive searches, according to a senior FBI official who briefed reporters Friday on condition of anonymity under ground rules set by the agency.

 The unnamed U.S. senator has been notified of the search, but the state senator and state judge have not, the FBI official said.